cheshirekow/cmake_format/cmakelang/doc/configopts.rst

 dangle_parens
 =============

-If a statement is wrapped to more than one line, than dangle the closing parenthesis on its own line.
+If a statement is wrapped to more than one line, then dangle the closing parenthesis on its own line.
 For example:

 .. code::